lukaspanni/ImageCopy/README.md

 Additionally there is the option to group images by creation date.
 You can choose to group images based on **year**, **month** and/or **date**.
-If you choose to group by month you can enable `months_named`.
+If you choose to group by month you can enable `month_named`.
 This will create directories with the months name instead of its number.
 The following example shows how to use the grouping-feature:
 ```yaml
 grouping: